dlikhten/filtered-collection/README.md

     //= require backbone-filtered-collection

+# Installation anywhere else

+Download the [source][1], minify as you see fit by your minification strategy.

 # Usage

     var YourCollection = Backbone.Collection.extend({model: YourModel});
     var YourFilteredCollection = Backbone.FilteredCollection.extend({model: YourModel});

     var allItems = new YourCollection(...);

     // note the null, backbone collections want the pre-populated model here
     // we can't do that since this collection does not accept mutations, it
     // only mutates as a proxy for the underlying collection var filteredItems = new YourFilteredCollection(null, {collection: allItems});

     var filteredItems.setFilter(function(item) { return item.get('included') == true;});

 And now filteredItems contains only those items that pass the filter.